The knowledge that your child may have a medical condition that might have an impact on their quality of life, can be devastating.

 Congenital Hearing Loss

 Congenital hearing loss, as the name suggests is present in the child since birth.
-There can be several reasons
+There can be several reasons both genetic and non-genetic, behind congenital hearing loss, although they can be tricky to identify.

 25% of all congenital hearing loss occurs due to non-genetic reasons.